bookingactivities/booking-activities/readme.txt

 == Changelog ==

-= 1.8.5 =
+= 1.8.5 - 2020/07/01 =
 * Tweak - The {booking_admin_url} notification tag URL now redirects to a page where only the desired booking is displayed in the list
 * Fix - Force null padding and margin to agenda and basic calendar views cells to avoid invisible events
-* Fix - Remove or dynamicaly update frontend nonces possibly causing problems with cache
+* Fix - Remove or dynamically update frontend nonces to avoid problems with cache
 * Fix - Fix possible errors while editing events
 * Fix - Cannot remove all repeat exceptions while updating events
 * Fix - Incorrect display of ON / OFF switches for RTL languages